-The literature that we have already noted approached monetary flows in much the same spirit as it handled pricing.
+The literature that we have already noted approached monetary flows in much the same spirit as they handled pricing.
 In theory, money was secondary.
-Firms' soft budget constraints were said to create seller's markets in which money was abundant and of low value; plans, rations, and the willingness to wait counted for more than money in determining resource entitlements.
-The money stock itself was supposed to be strictly segregated into bank money for interfirm transactions and cash money for wage payments.
-The banks supplied money and credit to "follow" physical plans, and the planners monitored monetary flows mainly so as to practice "control by the ruble," i.e., to detect departures from physical directives.
-10 Given that firms could use money only for planned purposes, there would appear to have been little incentive for them to acquire additional holdings.
+Firms' soft budget constraints were said to create seller's markets (Kornai 1980) in which money was abundant and of low value; plans, rations, and the willingness to wait counted for more than money in determining resource entitlements.
+The money stock itself was supposed to be strictly segregated into bank money for inter-firm transactions and cash money for wage payments.
+The banks supplied money and credit to "follow" physical plans, and the planners monitored monetary flows mainly so as to practice "control by the ruble," i.e. to detect departures from physical directives (Garvy 1966; Nove 1977, pp. 243-4).
+Given that firms could use money only for planned purposes, there would appear to have been little incentive for them to acquire additional holdings.
 In this view, money became an active influence on allocation only when it stimulated either entrepreneurship in the unofficial second economy, or corruption in the first, official one.
 In contrast we will show that Soviet managers displayed an active thirst for money and allocated considerable effort to getting it.
 When they got it they faced a choice: to pocket it or use it on the firm's behalf.
 With surprising frequency they allocated it to support the firm's objectives rather than their own.